volkner39/chromecast/README.md

 In the OAuth 2.0 configuration settings menu on the top-right, select the box "Use your own OAuth credentials".
 Enter your Client ID and Client Secret.
 If you get a URI error, you didn't provide the link above.

 Next, choose Youtube Data API v3 and select the scope "youtube.readonly".
-Now, you can replace the fields in my script with your keys!
+Now, you can replace the fields with <> in my script with your keys!
 The <playlist_id> is the id of the youtube playlist you want to watch.
 You can find this in the youtube link of the playlist.

 ---